 4. Training Toys

-Training toys such as agility toys or obstacle course are my favorite toys for training my German Shepherds.
+Training toys such as agility toys or obstacle courses are my favorite toys for training my German Shepherds.
 They are a great way to keep my dogs stay sharp and in shape.

 German Shepherds are natural guard dogs.
 And these training toys can help satisfy their basic instincts to chase and run.